photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Windows Pro users should [disable](img/docker-disable-wsl2.jpg) the WSL 2 based engine in *Docker Settings > General* so that they can mount drives other than `C:`.
 This will enable Hyper-V, which [Microsoft doesn't offer](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)
     to its Windows Home customers.
 Docker Desktop uses dynamic memory allocation with WSL 2.
-It's important to explicitly [increase the Docker memory limit](img/docker-resources-advanced.jpg) to 4 GB or more when using Hyper-V. The default of 2 GB may reduce indexing performance and cause unexpected restarts.
+It is important to explicitly [increase the Docker memory limit to 4 GB](img/docker-resources-advanced.jpg) or more when using Hyper-V. The default of 2 GB can reduce indexing performance and cause unexpected restarts.
+    Also, ensure that you configure at least 4 GB of swap space.

 === "macOS"